 8. Make sure to understand the safety options available.

-A lot of families are hesitant to use ridesharing services because of safety.
-To be sure, there have been a couple of scary ridesharing stories over the years to hit the headlines.
-That said, I’ve taken hundreds of rides with these services now and never felt threatened, even as a woman traveling solo or a mom traveling with my two young kids and no other adults.
+That said, I've taken hundreds of rides with these services now and never felt threatened, even as a woman traveling solo or a mom traveling with my two young kids and no other adults.
 I have reported one driver for unsafe driving (more just confused and flummoxed in an unfamiliar area than anything reckless).
 And I got an immediate and swift response from Lyft when I did.

-Now, Lyft and Uber have both built safety features into the app that are tied to your phone’s geolocation services.
+Now, Lyft and Uber have both built safety features into the app that are tied to your phone's geolocation services.
 You can report issues with the click of a button which makes these services a lot safer going forward.
+The apps will even ask you if you need help if their tracking systems detect something is amiss, and there are additional protections built in for services like Uber Teen to allow parents to track their teens traveling alone on their own devices.

 Final Thoughts